google/benchmark/README.md

 BENCHMARK_MAIN();
 ```

-To run the benchmark, compile and link against the `benchmark` library
+To run the benchmark, compile and link against the `benchmark` library (libbenchmark.a/.so).
-(libbenchmark.a/.so).
-If you followed the build steps above, this
+When using CMake, it is recommended to link against the provided `benchmark::benchmark` target.
-library will be under the build directory you created.
+If you followed the build steps above, this library will be under the build directory you created.

 ```bash
 # Example on linux after running the build steps above.
 Assumes the